Reporting Workers' Compensation Related Injuries

 The University is committed to making the workplace a safe and healthy environment, to preventing work-related accidents, and to the treatment, care and return to work of employees injured on the job.

-The University is required by Minnesota Workers Compensation statute to pay for employees' medical treatment and to indemnify employees for wage loss arising from a compensable work-related injury or disease.
+The University is required by Minnesota Workers’ Compensation statute to pay for medical expenses and wage loss benefits to employees who sustain an injury or illness arising out of and in the course and scope of their employment.
 This policy provides information to employees and supervisors about the requirements and responsibilities relating to the reporting of work-related injuries.

 - Claims Administrator